bowman2001/perplexdoc/content/doc/intro/workflow/getting-started/index.md

 The [Hugo documentation site][hugodoc] addresses developers mostly and offers detailed information.
 With a good theme only a small part of this knowledge is necessary to produce a professional website.

-## Install Hugo
+## How to install Hugo

-Please follow the [installation instructions](https://gohugo.io/getting-started/installing/) for your operating system on the Hugo documentation site.
-Perplex works with any recent version.
+Please follow the specific [installation instructions](https://gohugo.io/getting-started/installing/) for your operating system on the Hugo documentation site (the docs).
+Because Hugo is still evolving and Perplex may use recent features you should choose an installation, which is easy to update frequently.

 ## Get Perplex